jnozzi/cocoadev.com/markdown/MethodSignature.md

-A method signature is the type information for the General/SeLector arguments and return value as well as the number of arguments.
+A method signature is the type information for the SeLector arguments and return value as well as the number of arguments.
 If several methods have matching return types and argument types and numbers, their signatures match.
-This is useful since some methods expect you to pass a General/SeLector as an argument with the stipulation that it match a certain signature, for instance, the sheet methods expect to be supplied with a General/SeLector to handle the sheet closing which has the following signature:
+This is useful since some methods expect you to pass a SeLector as an argument with the stipulation that it match a certain signature, for instance, the sheet methods expect to be supplied with a SeLector to handle the sheet closing which has the following signature:

-- (void)sheetDidEnd:(General/NSWindow *)sheet
+- (void)sheetDidEnd:(NSWindow *)sheet
          returnCode:(int)returnCode
         contextInfo:(void *)contextInfo;